2013–14 SMU Mustangs women's basketball team

-The 2013–14 SMU Mustangs women's basketball team represents Southern Methodist University in the 2013–14 NCAA Division I women's basketball season.
-The Mustangs play their home games at Curtis Culwell Center and at Moody Coliseum.
+The 2013–14 SMU Mustangs women's basketball team represented Southern Methodist University in the 2013–14 NCAA Division I women's basketball season.
+The Mustangs played their home games at Curtis Culwell Center and at Moody Coliseum.
 The 2013–14 season was their first season the Mustangs will participate in the American Athletic Conference.
-The Mustangs are coached by 23rd year head coach Rhonda Rompola.
+The Mustangs were coached by 23rd year head coach Rhonda Rompola.
 They finished the season with a record of 18–14 overall, 8–10 in the American Conference play.
 They lost in the quarterfinals of the 2014 American Athletic Conference women's basketball tournament to Rutgers.
-They were invited to the 2014 Women's National Invitation Tournament which they defeat Texas Southern in the first round before losing to Minnesota in the second round.
+They were invited to the 2014 Women's National Invitation Tournament, where they defeated Texas Southern in the first round before losing to Minnesota in the second round.